Cluny Brown: Plot

-That evening, Belinski enters Cream's bedroom, asking her to be nicer to Andrew, but Cream believes Belinski is trying to seduce her and screams.
-A furious Andrew tries to confront Belinski but Lady Carmel persuades him to sleep.
-In Cream's room, Cream tells Lady Carmel that she intends to marry Andrew and will tell him so in the morning.
-The next morning, Andrew decides to settle the score with a fight, but if there is one, it is not shown and the result is unclear.
+That evening, Belinski enters Cream's bedroom, asking her to be nicer to Andrew, but Cream threatens to scream if he doesn't leave, and when he praises, she screams.
+A furious Andrew believes Belinski was up to no good, but Lady Carmel orders her son to go straight to bed.
+In Cream's room, Lady Carmel tells her she ought to marry Andrew and Cream agrees to tell him so in the morning.
+The next morning, Andrew decides he will settle the score with a fight, but Belinski manages to charm him and it all ends peacefully.

-Brown falls ill and Belinski suddenly announces his departure.
-He asks Maile to give her his parting present and wishes Brown well with Mr. Wilson.
-Just as Belinski leaves, Brown rushes out and catches up with him at the train station.
+Since the birthday party, Brown has been sick in bed, while Belinski suddenly announces his departure.
+He asks Maile to give Brown his parting present and wishes Brown well with Mr. Wilson.
+Just after Belinski leaves, Brown rushes out and rushed to catch up with him at the train station.
 She reveals that while Mr. Wilson was disappointed by her behavior that night, he will ask his mother to give her another chance.
-However, Belinski ushers her onto the train.
+Instead, Belinski ushers her onto the train.
 He professes his love to her, promising that to support both of them, he will write a best-selling murder mystery.
 They embrace and kiss.

-In the window of the "Fifth Avenue Bookstore", copies of Belinski's novels "The Nightingale Murder" and "The Nightingale Strikes Again!" are displayed.
+In the window of the "Fifth Avenue Bookstore", copies of Belinski's novels The Nightingale Murder and The Nightingale Strikes Again! are displayed.
+A stylish Belinski and Brown happen by and are delighted by the display.
+After a long kiss, a crowd gathers.
+While shaking hands with well-wishers, Brown swoons, and a cab is summoned (implying she is pregnant).